No US/Singapore Tax Treaty: What That Means for Expats

-Expats in Singapore are at risk of double taxation since the US doesn’t have a tax treaty or totalization agreement with that country.
+Expats in Singapore are at risk of double taxation since there is no US/Singapore tax treaty or totalization agreement with that country.
 Find out the tax considerations you should make before moving to a country that will cost you money down the road.

-Self-Employed US Expats in Singapore Are Especially at Risk
+No Singapore/US Tax Treaty: Self-Employed Expats Are Especially at Risk of Double Taxation

-Because there is no totalization agreement or tax treaty between the US and Singapore, these expats frequently face taxation issues.
+Because there is no totalization agreement or Singapore/US tax treaty, these expats frequently face taxation issues.
 If an individual is a US citizen and self-employed in Singapore, he is still required to pay US Social Security and Medicare taxes on his earnings, even when contributions to the Singapore Social Security system are required.
 This is because the US and Singapore do not currently have an agreement eliminating the double taxation of social security income.

 Individuals are required to pay social security taxes if the net self-employment earnings were $400 or more for the year.
 Self-employment tax consists of two parts: Social Security and Medicare taxes.
 Self-employed expats do not withhold Social Security and Medicare taxes from their income automatically, nor do employers make these payments on their behalf.
 Consequently, the self-employed person is responsible for both the employer and employee allotments of the Social Security and Medicare taxes.
 Together, these are known as the self-employment tax.